coreeng/core-platform-docs/content/corectl/_index.md

 +++
-title = "CoreCTL: Core Platform CLI" weight = 1
 chapter = false
-pre = ""
+pre = "Core Platform CLI"
 +++

+## Core Platform CLI: corectl

 `corectl` is a CLI tool to automate common operations with Core Platform:
 - creation of new tenancy